-Now, there are plenty of investment opportunities out there.
-Property is always popular as rental yields usually see returns of well over 5% plus a home’s value will increase in the long term.
-But the issue is, most of us don’t have the initial funds available to start buying up housing.
+Now, there are plenty of investment opportunities out there, depending on your personal finances.
+Property and real estate are always popular as rental yields usually see returns of well over 5% plus a home’s value will increase in the long term.
+But the issue is, that most of us don’t have the initial funds available to start buying up housing.

 So that’s where investing in stocks and shares steps in.
 If you think you understand the markets and want to make the trades for yourself, then there are plenty of apps available that charge low fees and make the process very easy.

 But if trading isn’t for you, there are companies that will invest on your behalf based on your attitude to risk.
 You don’t really have to do much, apart from sending them your money.
 Of course, you will be charged fees for this service.

 And once you have your investment strategy sorted you’ll be able to continue to build your investment portfolio, and hopefully, take a step closer to financial freedom.

 So, I have split these investment app reviews into 2 sections.

 The first part, trading apps, will allow you to invest and trade for yourself.
 If you feel that you understand the markets well, you want to invest in individual companies or you consider yourself an active investor, then these apps will do the job.

 Or, you can choose to use an investing platform.
 Here, investments will be made on your behalf.